7Cedars/loyalty-program-contracts/README.md

 For personal use only.

 ## Idea and Design
 - Create an open and modular blockchain based framework for loyalty programs.
 - Aimed at small and medium sized shops and companies.
 - eventually deploy on multiple blockchains.
 - Design of solidity backend is on Figma.

 ## Development / TO DO
-So, minimal PoC of LoyaltyProgram is finished.
-Next steps (Do these while completing PatrickC's course on Foundry)
-- [x] Add reentrancy guard to LoyaltyProgram.
-See note on safeTransferFrom in erc1155.
+LoyaltyProgram.
+Get to deployment of contract!
+- [ ] Implement covering gas of users by LoyaltyProgram Owner
+  - [ ] See https://learnweb3.io/lessons/using-metatransaction-to-pay-for-your-users-gas for a lesson on how to do this.
+  - [ ] It will take some careful coding.
-- [x] Build unit tests
+- [ ] Build unit tests
+  - [ ] test should run with gas > 0
   - [x] Do points get added to loyaltyCard (and not user address)?
   - [x] Does adding and removing loyaltyTokenContract work?
-  - [ ] Are loyalty cards freely transferrable to any contract address?
+  - [x] Are loyalty cards freely transferrable to any contract address?
+  - [ ] Check use of signature works
+  - [ ] Check for signature replay attack
-- [ ] Build integration tests
+- [ ] Build integration
   - [x] Does Minting loyaltyTokens by vendor work?
-  - [ ] Does claim loyaltyTokens work - do tokens get redeemd by loyaltyCards (and not customers)?
+  - [x] Does claim loyaltyTokens work - do tokens get redeemd by loyaltyCards (and not customers)?
   - [ ] When tokens are finsihed - does it indeed stop issuing them? (are reverts bound by loyalty program)
   - [ ] Are points and tokens bound to loyalty cards?
-- [ ] Build interactions and scenarios - best done in seperate github repository!
+- [ ] Build invariant tests
-  - [ ] colleting points, claim and redeeming LoyaltyTokens
-  - [ ] colleting points, transfer loyaltyCard, claim tokens, transfer loyaltyCard, redeem tokens.
-  - [ ] etc. -- come up with many different scenarios.
+  - [ ] implement handler contract.
-  - [ ] Place all these in seperate repository.
+  - [ ] implement invarient check cintract.

+LoyaltyToken
 - [ ] Create mock loyalty contract in this repository for testing purposes.
-- [ ] Implement gasless transaction for loyaltyCard holdres - VENDOR should pay gas!
-- [ ] Rerun all tests - now with gas cost > 0
-- [ ] Create mutliple / more loyaltyToken contracts - also using chainlink external data.
+- [ ] Create mutliple / more loyaltyToken contracts - also using chainlink external data: in seperate repositroy
+  - [ ] Create a seperate github repository for these contracts. -- only keep mock contract in this repository.
   - [ ] Raffle.
-  - [ ] at least x amoung of transactions in last  x days...
+  - [ ] at least x amount of transactions in last x days...
+OR on last x number of Wednesday!
+  - [ ] Not having more than one of these tokens (otherwise you can claim many tokens, even though most points are from other day.)
-  - [ ] premium programs -> loyalty tokens only available on having particular 'premium token'.
+  - [ ] premium programs -> loyalty tokens only available on having particular 'premium token'. (for instance, cheaper free gifts, etc)
-  - [ ] Buying token with $$ instead of points.
+  - [ ] Buying token with $$ instead of points. (for instance, for customers buying themselves into premium program)
+  - [ ] A DAO that distributes tokens for premium program.
   - [ ] etc etc .
+  - [ ]

+Deployment
-- [ ] Focus on developing front end - see 'loyalty-program-next' folder.
+- [ ] Build deployment scripts
+- [x] Build mock interaction scripts
+  - [x] colleting points, claim and redeeming LoyaltyTokens
+  - [x] colleting points, transfer loyaltyCard, claim tokens, transfer loyaltyCard, redeem tokens.
+  - [x] etc. -- come up with many different scenarios.
 - [ ] Check: on what chains is ERC6551 deployed?
   - [ ] Start setting up infra to deploy to several chains.
 - [ ] Run rest on forked testnets.
   - [ ] L1: Sepolia
   - [ ] L2: optimus?
   - [ ] L2: Arbitrum?
-  - [ ] ...?
+  - [ ] Polygon zvEVM?
 - [ ] Deploy on actual testnet - and test.
 - [ ] Deploy on actual chains!